tiby312/broccoli-project/report/src/ch14-general-thoughts.md

 Platform dependance.
 Rust is a great language that strives for platform independant code.
 But at the end of the day, even though rust programs will behave the same on multiple platforms, their performance might be wildly different.
 And as soon as you start optimizing for one platform you have to wonder whether or not you are actually de-optimizing for another platform.
 For example, rebalancing is much slower on my android phone than querying.
 On my dell xps laptop, querying is the bottle neck instead.
 I have wondered why there is this disconnect.
 I think part of it is that rebalancing requires a lot of sorting, and sorting is something where it is hard to predict branches.
 So my laptop probably has a superior branch predictor.
 Another possible reason is memory writing.
 Rebalancing involves a lot of memory swapping, whereas querying does not involve any major writing to memory outside of what the user decides to do for each colliding pair.
 In any case, my end goal in creating this algorithm was to make the querying as fast as possible so as to get the most consistent performance regardless of how many bots were colliding.

+## Multithreading

+Evenly dividing up work into chuncks for up to N cores is preferable.
+You don't want to make assumptions about how many cores the user has.
+Why set up your system to only take up advantage of 2 cores if 16 are available.
+So here, using a thread pool library like rayon is useful.

+In big complicated system, it can be tempting to keep sub-systems sequential and then just allow multiple sub-systems to happen in parallel if they are computation heavy.
+But this is not fully taking advantage of multithreading.
+You want each subsystem to itself be parallizable.
+So this collision detection system is parallizable.
+You want to parallelize in a platform independant way.